IntelRealSense/realsense-ros/README.md

 ## Installation Instructions

-The Intel RealSense SDK for Linux is used as the base for everything used by these modules.
+The Intel RealSense SDK for Linux is used as the base for these ROS node.
 Public installation information for RealSense for Ubuntu 16.04 is available at https://software.intel.com/sites/products/realsense/intro/

 (todo: add public install instructions)